manjosh1990/kuberbenes/README.md

 # springboot with kubernetes

-Sample springboot and kubernetes code
+Sample springboot and kubernetes code.

+#Prerequisites
+* docker
+* kubectl
+* kind cluster
+* gitbash or any shell if running on windows.

 ## How to run?
 ```agsl